 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-It's also a properly premium product, with a quality build on the inside and decent exterior finish.
-The model range also features a large number of petrol and diesel engines to choose from, allowing you to pick a powertrain to suit your needs.
+It's a premium quality product, with proper build inside and a decent exterior finish.
+The model range boasts a wide range of petrol and diesel engines to choose from, which means you can pick the exact powertrain to suit your needs.

 Dynamically, the Golf best it, although sharing its underlying platform with the Ford Focus most definitely puts the Volvo in a good position when it comes to driving.
 Volvo has setup the springs, dampers and power steering in the V40, which is a both a good and a bad thing.
 The car feels well setup, but lacks communication through the steering, feeling vague at the best of times.